fuzzybabybunny/meteor-load-order-test/README.md

 The latter is useful because often we want to run 3rd party scripts that use jQuery.
 These scripts were not developed with Meteor in mind but nonetheless require all DOM nodes to be loaded in order to run.

-They do so by either being referenced at the very bottom of a traditional web page or by the use of $(document).ready(), both of which are ineffective and unreliable when used in a Meteor app.
+They do so by either being referenced at the very bottom of a traditional web page or by the use of `$('document').ready()`, both of which are ineffective and unreliable when used in a Meteor app.

 ##Structure of the Templates###